GNSS spoofing: GPS spoofing with SDR

 Since the advent of software-defined radio (SDR), GPS simulator applications have been made available to the general public.
 This has made GPS spoofing much more accessible, meaning it can be performed at limited expense and with a modicum of technical knowledge.
 Whether this technology applies to other GNSS systems remains to be demonstrated.

 Prevention

+Receiver modification

 The Department of Homeland Security, in collaboration with the National Cybersecurity and Communications Integration Center (NCCIC) and the National Coordinating Center for Communications (NCC), released a paper which lists methods to prevent this type of spoofing.
 Some of the most important and most recommended to use are: